JTalamantes/AmiiBomb-uino/README-esp32.md

  - **AmiiBombuino Firmware**

-Just an Arduino program who communicate with AmiiBomb, You can flash it through avrdude by yourself or using the Internal Flasher in AmiiBomb or using XLoader.
+Just an Arduino program who communicate with AmiiBomb, You can flash it through avrdude by yourself or using the Internal Flasher in AmiiBomb or using XLoader. amiibomuino can also be compiled and installed manually using the Arduino IDE.

 ## Overview